 In previous trials the genetically modified potato plants intended for release showed no significant changes in appearance when compared with conventional control lines.
 The minimum isolation distance of 10 m between the release sites and other agricultural areas with non-GM potatoes is considered sufficient for the purposes of the proposed trial.
-Should pollen be transferred to other potato plants in spite of these measures, no adverse effects are to be expected, since in an agricultural environment potato plants are propagated vegetatively, i.e. not via seeds.
+Should pollen be transferred to other potato plants in spite of these measures, no adverse effects are to be expected, since in an agricultural environment potato plants are propagated vegetatively, i.e. not by seed.
+Pollen transfer, therefore, would have no effect on the results of cultivation.